Introduction

 Step 3: Draft Your Policies

-Using the examples provided, draft your marketing policies.
+Using the examples provided, draft your marketing policies examples.
 Be sure to include key elements that align with your business goals and audience needs.

 Step 4: Get Feedback